-3. Select your prefered distribution from the Windows Store: Ubuntu, openSUSE or SUSE Linux Enterprise Server.
-UPDATE: now you can choose Debian and Kali Linux too.
+3. Select your prefered distribution from the Windows Store: Ubuntu 16.04 LTS, openSUSE or SUSE Linux Enterprise Server.
+UPDATE: now you can choose Debian, Kali Linux and Ubuntu 18.04 LTS too.
 Click Get and then Launch.
 A console window will pop up.

 4. Create your UNIX user account.
 This can be different from your Windows user login and password and will be used for sudo command.

 If you haven’t yet installed Fall Creators Update, the procedure is a bit different.

 1. In the Windows menu, start typing Turn Windows features on or off, run it and turn on Windows Subsystem for Linux (Beta).